 Coronavirus (COVID-19) SPIKE-1 trial – CRUK’s Centre for Drug Development

-This trial is for people who are 50 years or older and who have tested positive for coronavirus (COVID-19) but are well enough to stay at home.
+This trial is for people who are over 18 and who have tested positive for coronavirus COVID-19 but are well enough to stay at home.
+If you have tested positive for COVID-19 at hospital, you may also be able to take part and any assessments may take place in your hospital setting, if permitted.

-Coronavirus (COVID-19) is delaying cancer research and treatment - helping to fight the pandemic is one of the best things we can do right now to support people affected by cancer.
-That’s why some of our scientists and research community have joined the national and global effort to combat coronavirus (COVID-19).
+Coronavirus COVID-19 is delaying cancer research and treatment - helping to fight the pandemic is one of the best things we can do right now to support people affected by cancer.
+That’s why some of our scientists and research community have joined the national and global effort to combat COVID-19.

-This trial is entirely funded by LifeArc, a charity which helps fund and develop academic research, but the trial is being run by Cancer Research UK.
-This research is only related to coronavirus (COVID-19) and it is not a cancer trial.
+This trial is entirely funded by LifeArc [link is external], a charity which helps fund and develop academic research, but the trial is being run by Cancer Research UK in collaboration with Latus Therapeutics.
+This research is only related to COVID-19 and it is not a cancer trial.

 More about this trial

-- We are inviting people aged 50 years old or above to take part in this research study, also known as a clinical trial, because they have been identified as having coronavirus (COVID-19).
+- We are inviting people aged 18 or above, to take part in this research study, also known as a clinical trial, because they have been identified as having COVID-19.

-- If you think you have coronavirus (COVID-19) and want to take part in this trial, you will need to have a test to confirm you have the virus.
-Discover how to get tested for coronavirus COVID-19
+- If you think you have COVID-19 and want to take part in this trial, you will need to have a test to confirm you have the virus.
+Discover how to get tested for COVID-19 (link is external)

 - You are free to decide whether or not to take part in this clinical trial.